theomthakur/ece-gy-9183-group19/serving/readme.md

 - **Online Evaluation in Canary:**

-- **Feedback Loop:** There is an option to track feedback through streamlit and they get uploaded to MinIO which is automatically uploaded to LabelStudio through one script
+- **Feedback Loop:** There is an option to track feedback through streamlit and they get uploaded to MinIO which is automatically uploaded to LabelStudio through one script.
+There is also low confidence imaeg bucketing

 - **Business-Specific Evaluation:** Two business-specific metrics will be defined, time saved and missed pathologies.
 The missed pathalogies are being tracked through feedback